The Landmark Center

 Suffolk Regional Services Headquarters, phase one of the Campaign ForKids, was dedicated November 2018.
 The 7,000 square-foot project has allowed ForKids to dramatically expand educational facilities for homeless and formerly homeless children of Suffolk and Western Tidewater.
 The trauma-informed Center provides space for distinct classrooms, donation distribution and volunteers, as well as designated room for community partners to offer services to ForKids families.
 While it does not include an overnight shelter, the space does house job coaches, mental health professionals and case managers handling services and housing placement for 30-35 families daily.

 The 60,000 s.f. center in Chesapeake will be home to the new ForKids Research and Advocacy Center, allowing the nonprofit to connect on a national level.
 The CCF will also include an education center with five classrooms and four tutoring rooms and the ability to serve up to 120 children, a family shelter with 96 beds that is designed to accommodate up to 20 families of any size, a kitchen and dining hall able to serve 150 meals each night, the ForKids Regional Housing Crisis Hotline that receives over 45,000 calls each year and administrative offices for over 100 staff members.
-ForKids broke ground on the CCF September 8, 2019 and expects the project to be complete in late 2020.
+ForKids broke ground on the CCF September 8, 2019 and expects the project to be complete Spring 2021.

 The Fund ForKids Endowment